The Rise Of Data Protection OfficersNovember 11, 2019 |GDPR

 Caitlin Fennessy, a Certified Information Privacy Professional with the IAPP, highlighted the fact that there are around 52,000 organisations with registered DPO in France.
 On the contrary, the actual number of DPOs were around 18,000.

-It reflects that there are definitely more DPOs appointed before the arrival of GDPR.
+It reflects that definitely more DPOs appointed before the arrival of GDPR.

 Are DPOs making organisations more secure?